© Crown copyright 2018

 - technology transfer regulation for example, intellectual property licences, expiring on 30 April 2026

-CMA role where the European Commission has granted a marker and/or accepted applications for leniency in accordance with its leniency policy before the UK exits the EU, but not yet formally opened an investigation.
+CMA role where the European Commission has granted a marker and/or accepted applications for leniency in accordance with its leniency policy before Brexit, but not yet formally opened an investigation.